Bot for selling dumplings

 }

-All we are doing here is just checking for a transaction, and provided that it exists, we tell the user about it and reset the data in the session
+Next, simply check for a transaction, and if it exists, notify the user and flush the data in the session.

 npm run app

-If your bot doesn't work correctly, compare your code with code from this repository.
-If it didn't help, feel free to write me in telegram.
-You can find my telegram account below
+If your bot isn't working correctly, compare your code with the code from this repository.
+If issues persist, feel free to contact me on Telegram.
+You can find my Telegram account below.